How to Set Up a Minecraft Server on Ubuntu Server (Headless)

 cd minecraft_server

 Now, download the official Minecraft server JAR file.
 You can find the download link on the official Minecraft website (minecraft.net/download/server).
-Replace YOUR_MINECRAFT_VERSION.jar
+Replace YOUR_MINECRAFT_VERSION.jar with the actual file name.

 Example for Minecraft 1.20.6: